navyasuri/Elemelons/UserTestingUpdates.md

 ### New Ideas and moving forward
 - Apart from the solutions proposed to the user testing feedback
   - Have a series of islands, connected by bridges / seperated by gates, and each island would have a skill stone in the middle of it
   - Have an open world where you would need to cross many gates in order to reach your final destiantion.
 Each gate cross would require a new skill set.
-Final reward would be a sunset tea with Iroh (a character in the game)
+Final reward would be a sunset tea with Iroh (a wise character in the original show)